SOP For F&B Primary Controls

 The purpose of this policy is to standardize the method for processing the various food and beverage sales promotions and other in-house charges for functions within the Hotel that benefit a particular department or customer.

 The hotel organization will consistently follow the control procedures herein listed in all F&B outlets under its management.
-It is the responsibility of the General Manager, Controller and Food & Beverage Director to ensure compliance to this policy.
+It is the responsibility of the General Manager, Controller, and Food and beverage Director to ensure compliance with this policy.

 F&B Primary Controls SOP Procedure:

 Procedure For Inventories Control:

 1. Inventory prices should be the most current price including any applicable tax, freight, and purchasing fees.

 2. All inventory extensions should be done on a computerized spreadsheet.
 Entry of units and prices should be done by the department and verified by the Accounting Department.